Governance

 • Establish crisis response measures when a risk is identified

-In order to promote ethical practices and risk management, we have established a Corporate Ethics and Risk Management Committee which consists of key risk managers, and generally meets four times a year.
+In order to promote ethical practices and risk management, we have established a Corporate Ethics and Risk Management Committee, which is chaired by the GRL Manager and consists of key risk managers, and generally meets four times a year.
 The status of Integrated Risk Management activities is reported to the Executive Council and the Board of Directors as appropriate.

 Corporate Ethics and Risk Management Committee Structure